RachidaSK/states-rebuilder-examples/002-double_future_counter_with_error/README.md

 ```
 The registered reactive singleton is obtained using `Injector.getAsReactive` without the context.[NOTE1]

->Whenever you use `StateBuilder` remove the context from `Injector.getAsReactive`, because `StateBuilder` subscribe to the model and is better for fine tune rebuild.
+>Whenever you use `StateBuilder` remove the context from `Injector.getAsReactive` because `StateBuilder` subscribe to the model and is better for fine-tune rebuild.

-A `tag` is add to the `CounterPage` widget.
+A `tag` is added to the `CounterPage` widget.

 ```dart
 class CounterPage extends StatelessWidget {